-There are several additional vehicle safety features that mitigate the risk of any crash: • Automatic emergency braking in case any obstacle is detected within the EZ10s trajectory;
+There are several additional vehicle safety features that mitigate the risk of any crash: • Automatic emergency braking in case any obstacle is detected within the

-• The system continually monitors any potential deviation from the EZ10s assigned trajectory.
-Any deviation will trigger automatic emergency braking.

-• Seat belts are available in the EZ10.
-The seatbelts are anchored at two points which is adequate because passengers do not have a solid structure in front of them that could result in any head or leg impact; and

-• For standing passengers, the EZ10 interior has been designed to minimize the risk of injuries due to an absence of sharp corners, screen edges, etc.
+- Automatic emergency braking in case any obstacle is detected within the trajectory; - The system continually monitors any potential deviation from the vehicles assigned trajectory.
+Any deviation will trigger automatic emergency braking. - Seat belts are available in the EZ10.
+The seatbelts are anchored at two points which is adequate because passengers do not have a solid structure in front of them that could result in any head or leg impact; and - For standing passengers, the EZ10 interior has been designed to minimize the risk of injuries due to an absence of sharp corners, screen edges, etc.